FOUNDING DIRECTOR OF PHYSICIAN ASSISTANT STUDIES MASTER’S DEGREE PROGRAM

 The College of Health Professions

 The College of Health Professions seeks to foster the development of women and men who demonstrate intellectual and professional integrity, who value compassionate service to others and who take leading roles in the communities in which they serve.
-The College provides undergraduate and graduate degree programs in athletic training, exercise science, geriatric health and wellness, health science, nursing, occupational therapy, physical therapy, and healthcare information systems.
+The College provides undergraduate and graduate degree programs in athletic training, exercise science, health sciences, nursing, occupational therapy, physical therapy, healthcare informatics.
 Recently, the College established a doctorate of nursing practice, and a program in speech-language pathology is currently under development.
-Additionally, The College of Health Professions has expanded its commitment to the health and wellness needs of the city of Bridgeport, the region and internationally through a variety of collaborative health and wellness projects designed to address the unmet health and wellness needs of communities, while promoting the education, service and research goals of the University.
+Additionally, the College of Health Professions has expanded its commitment to the health and wellness needs of the city of Bridgeport, the region and internationally through a variety of collaborative health and wellness projects designed to address the unmet health and wellness needs of communities, while promoting the education, service and research goals of the University.
 The College’s doctorate of physical therapy is ranked number one in the state of Connecticut by U.S. News & World Report.

 The Opportunities and Challenges

 Sacred Heart University seeks in its director a strong leader with an innovative, entrepreneurial spirit, proven management skills and expertise in the strategic advancement of high-quality and growing programs.
-An earned doctorate and a record of teaching and scholarship are required.
+A terminal degree, a record of teaching and scholarship in PA education, and current NCCPA certification are required.
 The director must be able to articulate a clear academic vision and strategy for the program and for the University and foster a collegial and collaborative ethos that capitalizes on the richness of the SHU community and encourages a continued commitment to academic excellence.